Ceterai/Enternia/README.md

 ## Installation

+These are all the different ways to obtain the mod - choose whichever one you like!

 ### Steam

 Subscribe to this mod on Steam!
 [Link](https://steamcommunity.com/sharedfiles/filedetails/?id=2006558650)

+### Starbound Forums

+Get this mod on the official Chucklefish Forums: [Link](https://community.playstarbound.com/resources/my-enternia.6252/)

 ### GitHub

 1. Download the latest release or clone the repo;
 1. Put the dowloaded/cloned folder into the `mods` folder in your Starbound directory.

+> When downloading a release, you can choose between a `.zip` and a `.pak` version.

+> Files, attached to releases, support direct public download links, so **can be used by servers** as well.

+### Nexus Mods

+- *COMING SOON*

-### Starbound Forums
+### Skymods

-Get this mod on the official Chucklefish Forums: [Link](https://community.playstarbound.com/resources/my-enternia.6252/)
+> Not recommended as the mod on this resource **isn't updated by me**, so tends to be quite **outdated** and the above methods are highly preferred.

+Still, you can get it here: [Link](https://catalogue.smods.ru/archives/173393)

 ## Where to start